 Phasing out the fez was a rocky affair which saw clashes between supporters of Atatürk’s reforms and those against them.
 Nonetheless the law is still in place today, and was responsible for the rise to fame of Vitali Hakko, the man behind the world famous Vakko label.
 He started making and selling hats in his Istanbul shop in 1934 and has made his fortune many times over since then.

 Although not many people still wear the felt fedoras introduced by Atatürk back in 1925, there are several styles of hat that seem to be timeless in Turkey.

 The main style I’ve seen ever since I first came here in 1990 is the flat cap, known in Australia and the UK as an ‘Andy Capp’, after the famous cartoon character.
 For many years I always thought it was called a ‘handicap’, given the physical state of the old men who favour them.

 Then there’s the shiny small white Muslim prayercap called a takke.
 These were once restricted to the mosque but are now being worn in public by more devout individuals.

 Lastly, there are the faux Panamas gracing heads all over the country this summer.
-Even though their popularity is connected to both fashion and health, I like to think a little bit of the past is coming back to remind us how far the country has come.
+Even though their popularity is connected to both fashion than health, I like to think a little bit of the past is coming back to remind us how far the country has come.